supa2/Automaton/State-machine-Atm_button.md

 ```
 ### Machine & onSwitch( swcb_sym_t callback, const char sym_s[], const char sym_e[] ) ###

-To monitor the behavior of Atm_button you may connect a monitoring function with the Machine::onSwitch() method.
+To monitor the behavior of this machine you may connect a monitoring function with the Machine::onSwitch() method.

 ```c++
 void sw( const char label[], const char current[], const char next[],